TRAUMA & PTSD

 - GROUNDING: learn effective strategies to deal with flashbacks and unwanted memories (look around you and name 10 things you see of the same colour)

-- THERAPY: I am specially trained in EMDR therapy, among other proven therapies (like CBT & DBT) to help people effectively heal from trauma
+- THERAPY: We are specially trained in EMDR therapy, among other proven therapies (like CBT & DBT) to help people effectively heal from trauma

 Eye Movement Desensitization and Reprocessing (EMDR)